Skip to content

 • Agent attachments reference team-declared networks and rooms.

-• read may be all, mentions, or thread_only.
+• wake may be all, mentions, thread_only, or never.

 • reply may be only auto or never in this alpha. manual is not portable.